Visual Communications A.A.S.

 Take stunning photos as a hobby or turn your passion into a successful career.
-The Photography concentration of the Visual Communication A.A.S. teaches student the necessary skills of camera operation (35mm film, digital, medium and large format), lighting, portraiture, digital image editing, composition, darkroom, digital printing techniques and more.
+The Photography concentration of the Visual Communication A.A.S. teaches students the necessary skills of camera operation (35mm film, digital, medium and large format), lighting, portraiture, digital image editing, composition, darkroom, digital printing techniques and more.

 Also available: Photography Technical Certificate

 Design websites by applying the fundamentals of design to the digital world.
 In the Web Design concentration of the Visual Communication A.A.S., students think critically to plan the structure, usability, accessibility and navigation of a website using W3C standards.
 Using HTML, CSS and industry-standard web authoring software, you will get hands-on experience to prepare you for real-world application.
 Additionally, you can customize your program with elective courses in various digital design topics.